Rapper YNW Melly Double Murder Trial Delayed In Fort Lauderdale

-UPDATE: Jury selection in the murder trial of Jamell Demons was posted Wednesday for at least a week to give the judge and lawyers time to work their way through last-minute motions and pre-trial hearings.

-This story was originally posted on April 20th, 2022.READ MORE: Florida Senate Votes To End Walt Disney World's Reedy Creek Improvement District
+This story was originally posted on April 20th, 2022.READ MORE: Standoff Ends, Woman Surrenders After Barricading In Home With 3 Young Kids, Husband

-FORT LAUDERDALE (CBSMiami) – Jury selection is set to get underway for up and coming rapper YNW Melly who is charged in a double murder.
+FORT LAUDERDALE (CBSMiami) – Jury selection is set to get underway for upcoming rapper YNW Melly who is charged in a double murder.

 Rapper Jamell Demons, who goes by YNW Melly, and Cortlen Henry are accused of killing Anthony Williams and Christopher Thomas Jr. on October 26th, 2018.

-Miramar police said Demons shot both men and that he and Henry staged the crime scene to make it look like a drive-by shooting.READ MORE: Alleged Hate Crime Victim Left Blind After Brutal Beating Claims Makarenko Family Ambushed Him for 'Turning' Their Son Gay
+Miramar police said Demons shot both men and that he and Henry staged the crime scene to make it look like a drive-by shooting.READ MORE: Florida House Votes To Axe Walt Disney's Special Taxing District

 The two victims were also aspiring rappers and apparently friends of Demons.
 He even took to social media the day after police say he shot them to mourn their deaths.

-Note: UPDATE: Jury selection in the murder trial of Jamell Demons was postponed on Wednesday, April 20th, for at least a week to give the judge and lawyers time to work their way through last-minute motions and pre-trial hearings.